hmahal/learn-haskell/notes/types.md

 Haskell has a static type system, which allows the typing to be checked at compile time. _Everything_ in Haskell has a type.
 Haskell also has type inference which means that the compiler can infer the type of values and functions on its own.
 This works well in unambiguous situations.
 When defining a non-trivial function it is recommended to include the typing.

+But what are types?
+Type is a collection of related values.

 Types are defined for functions by using the `::` operator.
 The type shows the mapping of the input type onto the output type.
 The last type is the output type and the all the types that come beforehand are the input types.

+Another way to look at `::` operator is that the notation `v :: T` means that _v_ is a value of type _T_ or, `e :: T` means that unevaluated expression _e_ will produce value of type _T_.

+In GHCi, we can use `:t` or `:type` to find the type of the expression following the command.

 ```haskell
 -- example: functionName :: InputType -> OutputType